osilander/203.311/Week6/Week6.md

 cat nCoV-2019.reference.fasta | bcftools consensus -p montana_ my_variants.q150.vcf.gz > consensus.fasta
 ```

 For reasons I cannot understand, *some* of you have had issues making this new fasta.
-If so, download this fasta from [here](data/montana.fasta "new fasta")
+If so, download this fasta from [here](data/montana.fasta "new fasta").

 Now a quick alignment.
 Select *only* your ONT (Montana) genome (made from the variant calls above), and cat the two genomes into a single file.
 This becomes a multi-fasta file now.
 If you do this only using `cat`, then the sequences will not be separated by a "newline".
 This "newline" is important however, as it is required in `fasta` format.
 Thus, we will perform this `cat` in three steps.
 Note that you have to be very careful here - the double `>>` is required so that you _append_ the file rather than just write over it.
 So the process here is:
 1. `cat` to a new file (this is also possible with `cp`)